timescale/docs/promscale/backup-restore.md

 CREATE EXTENSION promscale;
 ```

-Using a database user with the privileges described [above](Prerequisites),
+Using a database user with the privileges described [above][prerequisites],
 restore the database.
 If pg_dump was used as described above, you may restore
 the database with a command like below: